-Richard Feynman was most likely killed by the first atomic bomb explosion in Trinity, New Mexico in December 1942, even though it took 46 years for him to die from it in 1988.
-He was one of the greatest theoretical physicists of all time.
-He won the 1965 Nobel Prize in physics for his discoveries in quantum electrodynamics and could have won other Nobel Prizes for other discoveries.
-He also discovered new ways to use quantum computing and nanotechnology.
+Richard Feynman was probably killed by the first atomic bomb explosion in Trinity, New Mexico in July 1945, even though it took 42 years for him to die from it in 1988.

-Early Life Richard Phillips Feynman was born in Far Rockaway, New York in May 1918.
+Feynman was born in Far Rockaway, New York, in May 1918.
 By age 15, he had taught himself trigonometry, advanced algebra, infinite series, analytic geometry and differential and integral calculus.
-He won the New York University Math Championship with a score much higher than any one else in the competition.
+He won the New York University Math Championship with a score much higher than anyone else in the competition, but he was not accepted at Columbia University because of their Jewish student quota, so he went to the Massachusetts Institute of Technology.
+At Harvard, President Lowell disguised their Jewish quota when he noticed that almost all Jewish applicants came from large cities, so he set limits on the number of applicants from each large American city.
+This subterfuge was not abandoned until Harvard President Pusey got rid of it in 1952.

-In June, 1952, he married Mary Louise Bell of Neodesha, Kansas for a short time.
-She wrote in her divorce complaint: "He begins working calculus problems in his head as soon as he awakens.
-He did calculus while driving in his car, while sitting in the living room, and while lying in bed at night."
-She also complained about his banging constantly on his African drums.
-She said that when she disturbed his calculus or drums, he would throw things at her and break furniture.
+In 1952, Feynman was married to Mary Louise Bell for a short time.
+She wrote in her divorce complaint, “He begins working calculus problems in his head as soon as he awakens.
+He did calculus while driving in his car, while sitting in the living room, and while lying in bed at night.”
+She also complained that he banged constantly on his African drums, and if she disturbed his calculus or drums, he would throw things at her and break furniture.

-As a single man after his divorce, he went wild.
-He dated undergraduates at Cal Tech and show girls and prostitutes in Las Vegas.
-He considered himself an expert on dating and offered advice in a book, Surely You’re Joking, Mr Feynman, which became a New York Times bestseller.
+As a single man after his divorce, he dated undergraduates at Caltech and show girls and prostitutes in Las Vegas.
+He considered himself an expert on dating and offered advice in a book, Surely You’re Joking, Mr. Feynman, which became a New York Times bestseller.

-In 1960 at age 42, he married 26-year old Gweneth Howarth and stayed with her for the rest of his life.
+In 1960, at age 42, he married 26-year-old Gwyneth Howarth and stayed with her for the rest of his life.
 She gave birth to a son, Carl, in 1962, and they adopted a daughter, Michelle, in 1968.
-Feynman helped develop the first massive parallel computer.
-His son Carl worked on the software that ran it.
+With his son, Carl, Feynman developed the first massively parallel computer.

-The Space Shuttle Challenger Disaster In 1986, he alone discovered the reason the Challenger space shuttle exploded 73 seconds into its flight, killing the crew of seven astronauts.
+In 1986, he discovered the reason the Challenger space shuttle exploded 73 seconds into its flight, killing the crew of seven astronauts.
 The rubber O-ring seals in the shuttle’s solid rocket boosters failed because of freezing temperatures outside.
 He held a press conference in which he compressed a sample of an O-ring in a clamp and then placed it in a glass of iced water.
 It stayed compressed, showing that the disaster was caused by the primary O-ring being deformed by the unusually cold weather at Cape Canaveral.

-Radiation Exposure In December 1942, he was present at the first atomic bomb explosion in the Trinity bomb test in New Mexico.
-He claimed that he was the only person who saw the explosion without the very dark welder's glasses that were given to all the physicists present on that day.
-He thought that the truck's windshield would block the ultraviolet radiation from the blast.
+In July 1945, Feynman was present at the first atomic bomb explosion in the Trinity bomb test in New Mexico.
+He claimed that he was the only person who saw the explosion without the very dark welder’s glasses that were given to all the physicists present on that day.
+He thought that the truck’s windshield would block the ultraviolet radiation from the blast.

 In October 1987, he had surgery for a second abdominal cancer which was followed by kidney failure.
 ‘In February 1988, he went back to the hospital but was in such great pain from his failed kidneys that he refused further dialysis or surgery.
 He died on February 19, 1988.
 His last recorded words were “I’d hate to die twice.
 It’s so boring.”